Unthrottled/ultra-marathon/content/nextchapter.md

 want it to be seated with the level of importance it has right now.

 The idea that I can grow as a person, without needing to be in-front of a computer or documenting it so others know I am self-improve improving, is not far fetched, right?
-Convincing myself this is the case is another feat in of itself.
+Convincing myself this is the case, is another feat in of itself.
 I have a ton of momentum and inertia built up at the moment.
 There are projects that I _do_ want to be spending my time on, however, they are not the only things that I should be working on.